RaoufDannaoui1/turtlebot3_with_niryo/README.md

-## Installing the Required Packages.
+## Installing the Required Packages
 For this step, we followed the instructions provided on [emanual robotics][1], then manipulated those packages to match our project goal.
 Installing our edited AutoRace 2020 meta package on your Remote PC lets you start.

 ```bash